automvc/bee/README.md

 * 9.Support:transaction ,same connection,for update，batch insert,procedure.
 * 10.more tables select oriented object support(has not the n+1 problem,one to one,one to many,many to one,many to many).sub-field type support Javabean or List.
 * 11.L1 cache, simple in concept and powerful in function; L1 cache can also be fine tuned like the JVM; Support updatable long-term cache list and update configuration table without restart.
 Inherently resistant to cache penetration.
 L2 cache extension support; Redis L2 cache support.
-* 12.support java_db naming translation and support customize,default implement.
+* 12.Support java_db naming translation and support customize,default implement.
 * 13.Many DB supports easy extension(MySQL,MariaDB,Oracle,H2,SQLite,PostgreSQL,SQL Server,Cassandra,etc. are directly available),In theory, can support all DB which support JDBC.
 * 14.Add multi-DataSource support(Write/Read, only Split Database);support Jndi DataSource.
-* 15.support use many type database at the same time(eg: use Mysql,Oracle,SQL Server at the same).
+* 15.Support use many type database at the same time(eg: use Mysql,Oracle,SQL Server at the same).
-* 16.support distributed primary key(global unique id,Serial distributed unique id in one workid).
+* 16.Support distributed primary key(global unique id,Serial distributed unique id in one workid).
 * 17.The same database sub table support, dynamic table name mapping support.
-* 18.support interceptor、multi-tenant,convert PreparedStatement parameter,custom TypeHandler and process the ResultSet.
+* 18.Support interceptor、multi-tenant,convert PreparedStatement parameter,custom TypeHandler and process the ResultSet.
 * 19.Suid,SuidRich,PreparedSql,MapSuid,MoreTable support set the dataSource name.
 * 20.MapSuid:opertate(suid) the database no need Javabean.
 * 21.No third-party plug-in dependency; It can be used in zero configuration.
+* 22.**Good performance, close to the speed of JDBC**; Small files：Bee V1.8 jar 217k, **V1.9.5 jar,315k, V1.9.8 jar 310k**.
+Assist function:
+* 23.Automatically generate the Javabean via DB table or view.Automatically create table via the Javabean,JavaWeb back-end code;Can print non placeholder executable SQL statements to facilitate debugging; support generate JSON format SQL scripts.
+* 24.Support reading excel and importing data from Excel to DB easily.
+* 25.Stream tool class streamutil.
+* 26. The front and back ends of complex queries can be automatically parsed.
+* 27. Annotation support:PrimaryKey,Datetime,Createtime,Updatetime;JustFetch,ReplaceInto(MySQL).
+* 28. Extensible annotation: multi tenant, fuzzy processing of sensitive information, automatic setting of field values, dictionary conversion, dicti18n multilingual International Dictionary conversion, column  name and field name mapping.

 ## Newest Function